Updated 11 June 22

 Tests can be arranged on board for your outbound flights if needed.

-Visitors will also have to complete a health declaration form.
+Visitors will also have to complete a health declaration form before their arrival.

 All visitors to the Maldives are encouraged to install the contact tracing application ‘Trace Ekee’ upon or before arrival into the country.

-Here is the full official document on the Maldives and Covid from the government.
+Here is the latest information on the Maldives and Covid entry requirements from the government, please always check this link for the latest information.

 Also for travel insurance Allied Insurance Company, in association with the Ministry of Tourism, has launched a COVID-19 insurance policy focusing on tourists visiting the Maldives